tokenika/tokenika.github.io/WarsawBlock.md

     What we are missing is an operating system.

     EOS is much more than just a decentralized computer.
 Actually, it is a full-blown decentralized operating system, including a built-in storage solution based on IPFS.
 What this means is that there are features embedded right in the blockchain which can be utilized by any advanced application built on EOS.
 Those include: databases, account permissions, account recovery, scheduling, authentication, inter-app communication, biometric 2nd factor validation.
-Thus application developers building on EOS only need to write code for what is unique for their application, whereas the fundamental functionality is delivered by the blockchain itself.
+Thus application developers building on EOS only need to write code for what's unique for their application, whereas the fundamental functionality is delivered by the blockchain itself.

     Let's focus on just one of those built-in features - account recovery.
-What this means is that if you're hacked and your private key has been changed by the hacker, you can still recover the funds, provided you know the private key before it was changed.
+What this means is that if you're hacked and your private key has been changed by the hacker, you can still recover your funds, provided you know the private key before it was changed.
 Can you imagine **not** having this feature, if you aim for mass adoption?

-  * <u>Web Assembly as a compiler</u>

-    Smart-contracts in EOS will be compiled to [WebAssembly](http://webassembly.org/), which is an emerging industry standard backed by Microsoft, Google, and Apple.
-The goal of this standard is to make it possible to run untrusted high-performance code in your browser.
-[WebAssembly is a big deal](https://medium.com/mozilla-tech/why-webassembly-is-a-game-changer-for-the-web-and-a-source-of-pride-for-mozilla-and-firefox-dda80e4c43cb), as it will enable high performance web applications such as video and image editing and games.
-It provides a universal compile target that enables applications to be developed in any language, ranging from C++, Java & C# and JavaScript.
-There is even work going on to compile Solidity to WebAssembly.
+The other feature that I've mentioned, biometric 2nd factor validation, basically means that your phone can act as a Trezor device securing your wallet.

   * <u>No transaction fees</u>

     From the business point of view, it is hard to defend the paradigm of end-user being forced to pay for the mere fact of interacting with an application.
 Unfortunately, this is the standard case in the current crypto-space: it's rental-based (pay-as-you-go), instead of owner-based.
 A Steem-like application could not have survived in such a model.
 EOS offers a solution which prevails in business around the world: you can own a piece of infrastructure and its resources and then use them freely, not just rent them - this is obsolete.
 In EOS the deal is simple: if you own 1% of the tokens you own 1% of the network, including all it's resources: the bandwidth, the storage etc.

-  * <u>DPOS - the most decentralized & resilient consensus system out there</u>

-    The DPOS algorithm is divided into two parts:

-    * electing a group of block producers
-    * and block production scheduling.

-    Block producers are elected by stakeholders voting according to their stake.
-Hence the name: Delegated POS.
-The election part is what causes the most controversy, as it injects the human element back into blockchain, while we assume the reason we created the notion of blockchain in the first place was to get rid of the human element.
-Well, this assumption is wrong.
-We created the blockchain in order to align human motivations properly, not to get of them.
-It's an illusion, as mathematically it's not possible to create a self-contained system which is not dependent on something that is outside of it.

-    As for the second part, block production scheduling, the main rule here is that it's invalid for a block producer to produce a block at any other time slot than the one they are scheduled for.
-This is a very simple rule, but its consequences are quite significant, for example:

-    * Someone with even 50% of the active voting power is unable to select even a single producer on their own.
-    * The system is robust under every conceivable natural network disruption and even secure in the face of corruption of a large minority of producers.
-    * Unlike some competing algorithms, DPOS can continue to function when a majority of producers fail.
-During this process the community can vote to replace the failed producers until it can resume 100% participation.
-I know of no other consensus algorithm that is robust under such a high and varied failure conditions.

-    This gives DPOS the power to confirm transactions with 99.9% certainty in an average of just 1.5 seconds while degrading in a graceful, detectable manner that is trivial to recover from.

 * #### What are EOS weak points?